-- A Outside the unit
+- A Inside the unit

-- B Inside the unit
+- B Outside the unit

-- a Service cover

-- b Connection of power supply

-- c Wiring diagram
+- a Service coverb Wiring diagram

-- d Connection of transmission and user interface wiring
+- c Connection of transmission and user interface wiring

-- e Sealing material (accessory)
+- d Connection of power supply

-- f Opening for cables
+- e Opening for cables

-- .
-Wire
+- f Wire

+- g Sealing material (accessory)

-- 2 User interface cable: Route the cable through the frame, connect the cable to the terminal block (symbols P1, P2) and fix the cable with a tie wrap.
+- 2 User interface cable: Route the cable through the frame, connect the cable to the terminal block (symbols P1, P2).

-- Transmission cable: Route the cable through the frame, connect the cable to the terminal block (make sure the symbols F1, F2 match with the symbols on the outdoor unit), and fix the cable with a tie wrap.

-- 4 Power supply cable: Route the cable through the frame and connect the cable to the terminal block (L, N, earth).
+- 3 Transmission cable: Route the cable through the frame, connect the cable to the terminal block (make sure the symbols F1, F2 match with the symbols on the outdoor unit).
+Bundle the transmission cable with the user interface cable and fix them with a tie wrap on the wiring fixture. - 4 Power supply cable: Route the cable through the frame and connect the cable to the terminal block (L, N, earth).
+Fix the cable with a tie wrap on the wiring fixture.